 Cook ground beef and diced onions in a large skillet over medium heat.
 Drain any excess grease from the skillet.

 Reduce the heat to low.
 Add all remaining ingredients (except cilantro) to the skillet.
 Stir until the cheese has completely melted.
-Serve immediately with tortilla chips and garnished with chopped cilantro.
+Serve immediately with tortilla chips and garnish with chopped cilantro.

 Transfer the cooked beef and onion mixture to a slow cooker.
 Add all remaining ingredients (except cilantro) to the slow cooker.
 Cover and cook on low heat for 1 hour, stirring every 15-30 minutes.